otavioschwanck/mood-nvim/README.md

 fi
 ```

+8. For Linux only:

 7. Run `nvim` on the terminal and then, run `:PackerSync`.

 # After install

+- Check the `user.vim` for let `g:python_host_prog` part.
+Probabily you will need to uncomment.
 - Check if is missing something with `:checkhealth`

 # How to learn the keybindings of this configuration?